Max Hardcore: Popular culture

 In 1997, Little had a cameo role in the mainstream comedy film Orgazmo as Award Show Presenter.

 Little is a subject of the 1998 David Foster Wallace essay "Big Red Son", which analyzes the American pornographic industry of the 1990s.
+The essay is included in his collection Consider The Lobster.

+Little was satirized as the character "Tex Porno" in the Grant Morrison comic "The Filth."

-Little is interviewed in the 2023 web series Beyond Fantasy - Episode 3: "Hardcore".
+Little is interviewed in the 2023 web series Beyond Fantasy – Episode 3: "Hardcore".

+Little (as Max Hardcore) is mentioned in the 2025 book Girl on Girl – How Pop Culture Turned Women Against Themselves written by journalist Sophie Gilbert in Chapter 6, titled Final Girl: Extreme Sex, Art, and Violence in Post-9/11 America.